instructlab/community/Maintainer_guide.md

 Each repository may have their own triage rules.
 Those rules supersede these guidelines.

+> [!IMPORTANT]
+> Please respond to all initial contributions within one week, and follow up within 15 days.

 ### Labels

 Each repository should have a set of labels to use for triaging purposes.